Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 2. Class Instructions Must be Clear and Precise

 This could include handing in their assignment and taking a worksheet to complete, reading silently, or starting work on that night’s homework.
-None of these options include bothering the other students who are still working.
+None of these options involve bothering the other students who are still working.
 So, when a student disobeys the instructions, they will understand that they are in the wrong.

 3. Instructions Should be Backed Up by Fair and Consistent Consequences

 When our instructions are repeatedly ignored, it can be easy to dig ourselves into a hole in our attempt to regain control of our frustration.
 Many times, by trying to re-establish our authority, we end up issuing unwarranted, excessive punishments.
-Major disruptions and confrontations due to children, not following instructions are easily avoidable when you have fair consequences of turning the problem into a learning opportunity.
+Major disruptions and confrontations due to children not following instructions are easily avoidable when you have fair consequences of turning the problem into a learning opportunity.

 Tips to Resolve Student Behavior Challenges